Nine states don't charge income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 While not paying a state tax on your income is a plus, it’s not all roses.
 It often means you have higher property taxes, lower infrastructure spending, and a higher cost of living due to people flocking there to escape high-income taxes elsewhere.

-If you're looking to stay ahead financially, here are 12 downsides that should be on your radar if you’re considering moving to a state with no income tax.
+If you're looking to get ahead financially, here are 12 downsides to consider if you’re considering moving to a state with no income tax.

 If you’re over 50, take advantage of massive discounts and financial resources